BSc Chemistry Honours: Eligibility, Colleges, Salary & Career 2026

 Top Private Colleges for BSc Chemistry Honours in India: Fees, Courses, and Admission Details

 The following table lists the top private colleges in India offering BSc Chemistry Honours, along with their annual fees, admission mode, and specialisations.
-These UGC/AICTE-approved colleges provide a comprehensive chemistry curriculum.
+These UGC/AICTE-approved colleges provide a full chemistry curriculum.
 Fees range from INR 20,000 to INR 2,50,000 annually, depending on the college and location.
 Admission modes vary; some colleges consider merit, while others conduct entrance exams.
 Specialisations include organic, inorganic, and physical chemistry, among others.

 | College Name | City | Annual Fees (Approx.) | Admission Mode | Specialisations/Focus Areas Offered (Typical) |